miranda-pikus/DustyDisk/docs/index.rst

 DustyDisk
 =======================

-Welcome to DustyDisk simple package to see where the dust would be trapped in a gaseous disk!
+Welcome to DustyDisk!
+A simple package to see where the dust would be trapped in a gaseous disk!
 You can also explore the drift velocity and density distribution of dust for different grain sizes.